umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 The first step is to set up your Hostname, You can do this from the portal.
-This guide will show you how to bind your hostname to your Umbraco Uno environment Where you see you environment.
+This guide will show you how to bind your hostname to your Umbraco Uno environment Where you see your environment.

 It is recommended to set-up an ALIAS record for your root hostname (e.g. mysite.s1.umbraco.io), rather than an A record for the umbraco.io service IP address - 23.100.15.180.
 Check with your DNS host or hostname provider for details on how to configure this for your hostnames.

-### Add Hostname from portal
+### Add Hostname from the portal

 - Click Settings
 - Select Hostnames
-- Once inside Hostenames, click "Add new hostname"
+- Once inside Hostnames, click "Add new hostname"
 - Add your hostname o the field and select add
-- refresh the page and if the process went through smoothly it will say: Protected by LATCH (multiple rehreshes might be needed be patient)
+- To keep track of the process you can, refresh the page when it is done sucessfully it will say: Protected by LATCH

 ### Umbraco LATCH